algosup/2024-2025-project-3-quickest-path-team-6/Documents/Management/WeeklyReports/weeklyReport2.md

 ## Conclusion

 The progress on our program is going faster than expected, while the progress on some documents has been slowed because of some team members being absent.
-But still the team members are reassured of what we have done already.
+But still, the team members are reassured of what we have done already.